matrix-org/matrix-spec-proposals/README.rst

-This repository contains the Matrix specification.
+This repository contains the Martix specification.

 If you want to ask more about the specification, join us on `#matrix-dev:matrix.org <http://matrix.to/#/#matrix-dev:matrix.org>`_.